 - You shall not pay more than 2350 SEK for medications per year.

 - Visits to the midwife if you are pregnant is free.
 Giving birth is also free.

 * non-institutional healthcare/öppenvård = all healthcare that does not require hospitalization

 In dental care

-If you do not have any symptoms that you think are related to HIV, you can seek dental treatment in the general or private dental care sector.
+If your HIV is well treated (undetectable) and your dental problems are unrelated to HIV, you can seek dental treatment in the general or private dental care sector.
 If you do experience dental problems related to your HIV infection, you should get a prescription to a specialized infection dental clinic.

 If you reside in Sweden, you have a right to a ”general subsidy” for dental care (”allmänt tandvårdsbidrag”) from the 1st of July the year you turn 22 years.
 The general subsidy entails that you receive a subsidy of 600 or 300 SEK from Försäksringskassan every year, earmarked for dental care.
 If you are between the age of 22 and 29, or over 65 years of age, you will receive 600 SEK.
 If you are between 30 and 64 years old, you will receive 300 SEK.
 You can save your general subsidy for one year, but not longer.
 You can read more about the general subsidy here.

 There also exists a so-called special dental care allowance of 600 SEK per 6 months (1200 SEK per year).
 The special dental care allowance can for example be granted to persons who suffer from mouth dryness as a side effect of long-term medical treatment, or to persons with impaired immune system function due to medical treatment.
 Attestation from your doctor is required, as well as a saliva sample.
 Read more here.